zofuthan/poclbm/README.txt

 utilities -> Launch Bitcoin client".
 This should bring up the official Bitcoin client.
 You will need to leave this open while you are solo mining.

 Now you can enter your information in the text boxes.
-For "Server" type "localhost" since the server is on your own machine.
+Make sure the "Host" option reads "localhost" since the server is on your own machine.
 Put your username and password that you chose earlier.
 Then press "Start mining!" to connect and start mining.